 Demographic Segmentation

-The segmentation of the market largely depends upon the demographic attributes.
-These attributes enable marketers to choose their products and market accordingly.
-Demographic variables depend upon the customers choice and preferences according to their:-
+The segmentation of the market also depends upon demographic attributes.
+These attributes enable marketers to choose the most suitable products and target markets.

 - Occupation